 Another thing that you have to make sure you don’t do is fall into the trap of being repetitive.

-If you did a Friday night dinner and movie one month, the next plan to do something during the day.
+If you did a Friday night dinner and movie one month, plan to do something during the day the following month.
 Take in nature and go for a walk and explore gardens or parks nearby.
 Maybe before you can get coffee and breakfast and then grab lunch before picking up the kids.
-You could try something new like paddle boarding, it doesn’t have to be in the ocean either, many places with lakes and rivers have this as an option.
-If you’re landlocked or have no balance maybe you two can spend the day challenging each other to a round of mini golf, there are even some courses now that servers that will bring drinks to whatever hole you’re at.
+You could try something new like paddle boarding.
+It doesn’t have to be in the ocean, either.
+Many places with lakes and rivers have this as an option.
+If you’re landlocked or have no balance, maybe you two can spend the day challenging each other to a round of mini-golf.
+There are even some courses now that servers that will bring drinks to whatever hole you’re at.
 Let’s say you aren’t the outdoors type.
 You can find a video arcade and challenge your partner to see who can get the most tickets by the end of the night.

-No matter where your destination may be, it really doesn’t matter what you do, as long as you are truly taking the time out to focus on one another.
-That means putting the phone away while in the car and talk to each other.
+No matter where your destination may be, it really doesn’t matter what you do, as long as you genuinely take the time to focus on one another.
+That means putting the phone away while in the car and talking to each other.
 Talk to your partner about your new dreams and outlooks on life.

 Maybe you are one of those people who say they’ve changed once they became a parent.
-You could have been carefree and a bit wild before your little one came into this world and your spouse may not be used to the new you.
+You could have been carefree and a bit wild before your little one came into this world, and your spouse may not be used to the new you.
 Take this time without any pressure to show them who you are.
-Or maybe you are on the other side of the coin and you’re the parent who is watching their loved one change into a new person.
-Re- establishing your partnership is probably the hardest skill that a parent has to master.
+Or maybe you are on the other side of the coin, and you’re the parent who is watching their loved one change into a new person.
+Re-establishing your partnership is probably the most challenging skill that a parent has to master.